The Best California Photography Locations

 Big Sur Photography

-We traveled to the Big Sur in California in 2000 and 17 but the majority of the road was closed.
-Big Sur is a remote area accessible only via Highway 1.
+We traveled to Big Sur in California, but the majority of the road was closed, so we went back.
+The Big Sur is a remote area accessible only via Highway 1.
 The easiest and most common way to get there is by car, though some enthusiastic adventurers cycle along the highway.
-Gas stations are far between, and gas is expensive, so best to have plenty of gas when you enter the Big Sur region.
+Gas stations are far between, and gas is expensive, so it’s best to have plenty of gas when you enter the Big Sur region.

 Pamela Goodyear at California photography location Yosemite National Park.